 Redland Investment Corporation (RIC) to progress the Capalaba Town Centre Revitalisation Project.

-RIC has been working with Shayher Group to assist with the preparation of the development application for the Capalaba Town Centre Master Plan.
+Redland Investment Corporation has been working with Shayher Group to assist with the preparation of the development application for the Capalaba Town Centre master plan, which has been submitted to Council for approval.